oddbird/css-sandbox/src/scope/cascade.md

 ## Conclusion

-I was asked to show different use-cases for "high vs low powered proximity" in the cascade.
-Instead I've found:

-- use-cases where proximity is a useful heuristic
-- use-cases where proximity is NOT a useful heuristic
-- and use-cases where authors will need to provide more clarity about how scopes merge/interact

-All of those use-cases would be solvable with either high-or-low powered proximity.
-So my argument is not that one or the other has "more" use-cases, but that the heuristic is not reliable enough to warrant so much power.

-Low-=powered proximity
-allows authors to balance proximity, specificity, and layers, in more controlled ways.

-Menawhile scope allows authors to avoid those conflicts in the first place -- in ways that are easily integrated with current tooling & conventions.

 In my mind,
-the purpose of global scope is
+the purpose of a global scope is
 _explicitly to apply everywhere_,
 and the purpose of a narrower scope is
 _to constrain where some styles apply_.

-The argument for strong scope assumes that goal (constraint) _always aligns_ with a desire to write a "more detailed" styles that should override the global.
+The argument for strong scope
+assumes that the goal of scope (constraint)
+_always aligns_ with
+a secondary desire to write "higher priority" styles, which override any global patterns.

-I find that assumption unreliable.
+I find that assumption entirely unreliable, and unfounded in CSS.
+There is no reason to assume that global styles are low-priority compared to scoped styles.

+Meanwhile
+low-powered scope
+allows authors
+to avoid those conflicts in the first place
+(through containment, where desired) -- while balancing proximity, specificity, and layers, in ways that are obvious in the CSS, and integrate smoothly with current tools & conventions.